acihanckr/hackerrank-solutions/README.md

 to the challange name in its website.

-To check the original problems: https://www.hackerrank.com/ Lastly, Kudos to the challanges authors.
+To check the original problems: https://www.hackerrank.com/ Lastly, Kudos to the challange authors.